Islam in Cambodia: Today

-Islam is an officially recognised religion in the country.
-Muslims practice their religion normally and out in the open.
-This commenced in the People Republic of Kampuchea era where religions were restored and allowed to be practiced again.
+Islam is an officially recognised religion in the country, and Muslims practice their religion normally and out in the open.
+The term Khmer Muslims as a whole is considered discrimination against minorities, especially the Cham.
+This commenced in the People's Republic of Kampuchea era, where religions were restored and allowed to be practiced again.
 The Chams also enjoy democratic rights like all Khmer citizens, with the right to vote and be elected as politicians.
 The government also sponsors annual iftar gatherings during the holy Islamic month of Ramadan.
-In 2018, the leader of the Organisation of Islamic Cooperation (OIC) called Cambodia a ‘beacon for Muslim coexistence.’
+In 2018, the leader of the Organisation of Islamic Cooperation (OIC) called Cambodia a "beacon for Muslim coexistence".

+In 2016, amateur football club was founded by the Cambodian Youth Muslim Alliance, namely CMYA FC, which is to accommodate Muslim youth, especially in the field of sports.